🎉Grand Opening: June 2026

 When Professional Dental Assessment May Be Needed

-- Persistent bad breath that does not improve with regular brushing
+• Persistent bad breath that does not improve with good oral hygiene

-These symptoms do not necessarily indicate a serious condition, but they may benefit from clinical investigation.
-Early assessment allows for timely intervention and can help to prevent more complex issues from developing.
+These symptoms do not necessarily indicate a serious condition, but they may benefit from clinical investigation to determine the underlying cause.
+Early assessment allows any issues to be identified and managed before they have an opportunity to progress.

 How to Support Your Oral Health Between Hygienist Visits

-- Clean Between Your Teeth — Use interdental brushes or floss at least once a day to remove plaque and food debris from between the teeth, where a toothbrush cannot reach.
+Clean Between Your Teeth Interdental brushes or floss should be used at least once a day to remove plaque from the gaps between teeth, where a toothbrush cannot easily reach.
+Your hygienist can recommend the most appropriate size and type of interdental cleaning aid for your needs.

-- Avoid Tobacco — Smoking and other tobacco use are significant risk factors for gum disease and can impair healing following dental treatment.
+Avoid Tobacco Smoking and tobacco use are significant risk factors for gum disease and can reduce the effectiveness of dental treatment.
+Support for smoking cessation is available through the NHS.

 Key Points to Remember

-- The appointment typically includes scaling, polishing, and personalised oral health advice tailored to your needs.
+• The appointment typically includes scaling, polishing, and personalised oral health advice.

 Frequently Asked Questions